MiraBellierr/jasmine/README.md

 ## 🧡 Links

 - **[Discord](https://discord.gg/NcPeGuNEdc)** - My Discord server
-- **[Invite](https://discord.com/api/oauth2/authorize?client_id=969633016089546763&permissions=0&scope=bot%20applications.commands)** - Invite Kanna to your server
+- **[Invite](https://discord.com/api/oauth2/authorize?client_id=969633016089546763&permissions=0&scope=bot%20applications.commands)** - Invite Jasmine to your server
 - **[Donation](https://www.patreon.com/kannacoco)** - help me with funding

 ## 💛 Contributing

-You may contribute to the Kannabotto repo.
+You may contribute to the jasmine repo.
 I would appreciate it if you do so and help me with the development. ✨

 ## 💙 Thanks To